joshbegley/nyt-latest/previous.md

 `Despite his odd combination of skills, Boucher has picked up lessons to keep himself relevant and viable during his 7 years with Toronto.`\
 https://nytimes.com/athletic/6060198/2025/01/13/chris-boucher-final-flourish-with-raptors/

-**Projecting final 8 NFL playoff teams’ odds to win Super Bowl, with divisional matchup analysis**\
+**Projecting final 8 NFL playoff teams' odds to win Super Bowl, with divisional matchup analysis**\
 `Thirty-two teams embarked on a mission to win Super Bowl LIX in New Orleans.
-Eight teams left. `\
+Eight teams are left. `\
 https://nytimes.com/athletic/6044701/2025/01/13/nfl-super-bowl-playoff-chances-divisional-round/

 **NFL playoffs odds, schedule for divisional round: Bills-Ravens is nearly a pick'em**\